axyr/silverstripe-console/README.md

 </fileExtensions>
 ```

-You should now be able to show a list of available commands with :
+You should now be able to show a list of available commands by running this from your webroot :

 ```
 $ php supersake